 The Origins Science Scholars Program is presented by Siegal Lifelong Learning and the Institute for the Science of Origins (ISO) and is held in partnership with several Northeast Ohio research and educational institutions.

-In this unique program, members of the community engage with leading scholars to investigate rapidly developing areas of origins science.
+During this unique program, community members engage with one another and with leading scholars to investigate rapidly developing areas of origins science.
 Each evening begins with a presentation by a world-class researcher, followed by open discussion.

 Individual Lectures: $5/members and $10/nonmembers